fmenabe/python-yamlordereddictloader/README.rst

-This module provide a loader and a dumper for PyYAML allowing to keep items order when loading a file (by putting them in ``OrderedDict``) and to manage ``OrderedDict`` objects when dumping to a file.
+This module provide a loader and a dumper for PyYAML allowing to keep items order when loading a file (by putting them in ``OrderedDict`` objects) and to manage ``OrderedDict`` objects when dumping to a file.

 The loader is based on stackoverflow topic (thanks to Eric Naeseth): http://stackoverflow.com/questions/5121931/in-python-how-can-you-load-yaml-mappings-as-ordereddicts#answer-5121963

-Self promotion: I use it a lot with `clg <https://clg.readthedocs.io>`_ which allows to generate command-line definition from a configuration file for keeping order of subcommands, options and arguments in the help.
+Self promotion: I use it a lot with `clg <https://clg.readthedocs.io>`_, which allows to generate command-line definition from a configuration file, for keeping order of subcommands, options and arguments in the help message.

 To install it